HerArtistry/herartistry.github.io/_drafts/2014-12-24-Scalability2.md

 - Since every service contains all the data it needs to service requests, services are not coupled to each other.
 This is crucial when building a scalable system.

-Adopting this approach means the overall system is divided into vertical slices, each representing a service. **So how do services communicate?** Through messages.
+Adopting this approach means the overall system is divided into vertical slices, each representing a service.
+Defining the service boundaries, in our experience, is tricky and daunting especially at the start of the project when you do not know enough about the system and its requirements.
+Udi Dahan has a nice article about discovering services: [7 simple question about Service Selection](http://www.udidahan.com/2008/05/16/7-simple-questions-for-service-selection/) that we followed - I will go into details in a future post.

+**So how do services communicate?** Through messages.
 There are three types of messages, namely: event messages, command messages and document messages.

 **Document messages** simply transfer data between services but do not dictate what the receiver should do with the data.
 They usually represent business documents, say an IncidentReport or a PurchaseOrder, and contain all the information pertaining to that document from all the relevant services, each service will act on and/or fill in the parts it knows about.
 As stated above, data should not leak out of the service boundaries; this immediately rules out document messages for communication between services.
 Moreover, there are numerous advantages in having thin messages that I will cover in a future post.